MinoMino/minqlx-plugins/README.md

     - Default: `0`
   - `qlx_chatlogsSize`: The maximum size of a log in bytes before it starts with a new one.
     - Default: `5000000` (5 MB)
+- **solorace**: A plugin that starts the game and keeps it running on a race server without requiring a minimum of two players, like you usually do with race.
+- **docs**: A plugin that generates a command list of all the plugins currently loaded, in the form of a Markdown file.